MicrosoftDocs/windows-iotcore-docs/windows-iotcore/archive/AllJoyn.md

 keywords: windows iot, AllJoyn
 ---

+> [!NOTE]
+> AllJoyn is no longer compatible with Windows 10 IoT.
+For questions, please open an issue on GitHub or leave us feedback in the comments below.

 # AllJoyn

 AllJoyn empowers the Internet of Things.
 AllJoyn defines a common protocol for devices and applications to discover and communicate with each other regardless of transport technology, platform or manufacturer.
 AllJoyn is an open source standard driven by the [AllSeen Alliance](https://allseenalliance.org/), a cross-industry consortium dedicated to enabling the interoperability of billions of devices, services and applications for the Internet of Things.